bansalsd420/webdem/NEW_ADMIN_README.md

 Where to look when things go wrong
 - Backend logs: api logs are printed to the console when running `npm run dev`.
-- Look at api/src/lib/cache.js and api/src/lib/categoryVisibility.js for caching and visibility logic.
+- Look at api/src/lib/cache.js for caching logic.
-- If you change DB tables directly, flush the visibility cache or restart the server so changes are picked up.
+- If you change DB tables directly, restart the server so changes are picked up.

-Broadcasts and Home modals (new)
-- Database: a new table `app_home_broadcasts` holds admin messages.
-A migration file was added: `api/migrations/20251010_create_app_home_broadcasts.sql` — run this against your MySQL instance to create the table.
-- API: the backend includes dev-only endpoints to manage broadcasts: `GET /api/test/broadcasts`, `POST /api/test/broadcasts`, `DELETE /api/test/broadcasts/:id`.
-Use the frontend Test page (`/__test`) to exercise these safely in dev.
-- Frontend: the Home page fetches `/api/home` and will display an Age Verification modal on first tab open (uses `sessionStorage` key) and then, if `broadcast` exists in the `/api/home` payload and is active, will show the Broadcast modal.
-The company name shown in the Age modal comes from the Vite env var `VITE_MOJISTORE_NAME` (set in `mojistore/.env` or `.env.local`).

-Applying the migration (example PowerShell)
-  # from a shell that has mysql client installed, or use your DB GUI tool
-  mysql -u youruser -p yourdb < api/migrations/20251010_create_app_home_broadcasts.sql

-Using the Test UI to create a broadcast (PowerShell example)
-  $body = @{ business_id = 1; title = 'Site notice'; body = 'We are updating prices tonight'; active = $true } | ConvertTo-Json
-  Invoke-RestMethod -Uri 'http://localhost:4000/api/test/broadcasts' -Method Post -Body $body -ContentType 'application/json'

 Contact and next steps
 - If you want UX improvements (confirmation modal when applying recursive hides, toasts, server-side search for large category sets), open an issue or ask here and someone will implement it.